 Feng Shui Decor

 Feng shui is making a comeback in 2021, likely as a response to the challenges of 2020.
-The goal is to create joyful, harmonious spaces through thoughtful furniture arrangement and color selection.
+The goal is to create joyful, harmonious spaces through thoughtful furniture arrangement and colour selection.
 Beach houses are perfect for this style, helping guests relax and recharge.
 Key feng shui principles include:

-- Improving air and light quality, eliminating dark corners
+Improving air and light quality, eliminating dark corners

-- Adding feng shui cures for positive energy
+Adding feng shui cures for positive energy

-- Creating an energy map, dedicating zones to areas like health, love, and creativity
+Creating an energy map, dedicating zones to areas like health, love, and creativity

 Outdoor Showers